theTrueEnder/GroupMe-Export-Parser/README.md

 ***

 ## Installation Instructions
-1. Export the desired GroupMe conversation (use the instructions [here](https://support.microsoft.com/en-us/office/how-do-i-export-my-groupme-data-1f6875bf-7871-4ade-8608-4c606cd5f518))
+1. Export the desired GroupMe conversation (use the instructions [here](https://support.microsoft.com/en-us/office/how-do-i-export-my-groupme-data-1f6875bf-7871-4ade-8608-4c606cd5f518)) and unzip it
 2. Ensure you have a recent version of [Python](https://python.org) installed
 3. Download GitHub files
-4. Enter in desired parameters (variables at the top of `parser.py`)
-5. Run `parser.py`
+4. Run `main.py`
+5. Enter settings into GUI and click `Run Parser`
+The `output.txt` file will be located in your chat export folder

 ***